tjeuput/laravel_crud/readme.md

 2. **Performance**: Delays fake data generation until needed.
 3. **Clarity**: Explicit `state()` calls are more readable than constructor params.

-This design is why Laravel factories are both **powerful and elegant** ✨.

 ### **What is a Closure in PHP?**

 A **closure** is an anonymous function (a function without a name) that can: